 1. How to Set and Invest Your Emergency Fund.
 How Many Months’ Worth of Spending Do You Need in Your Emergency Fund?
-This two article addresses two of the most common questions I get about emergency funds.
+These two articles address two of the most common questions I get about emergency funds.

 · “How much should be in my emergency fund?”

 According to the rule of thumb, your emergency fund should cover three-to-six months of your essential monthly living expenses.
 In general, your emergency fund should not be considered a source of extra income.
 You want to invest it where you can access it easily, too.
 These factors mean the best place for such funds is usually a bank or money market account.